patricklafrance/wmfnext-shell/README.md

 import { App } from "./App";
 import { createRoot } from "react-dom/client";
 import { registerRemoteModules } from "wmfnext-remote-loader";
-import { register as registerStaticModule1 } from "wmfnext-static-module-1";
+import { register as registerModule } from "wmfnext-static-1";

 const StaticModules = [
-    registerStaticModule1
+    registerModule
 ];

 const Remotes: RemoteDefinition[] = [